leejjoon/rust-fits-viewer/design_docs/phase01/progress.md

     *   The client has been updated to a modern `eframe` application structure.
     *   The client now fetches and displays metadata from the server's `/meta` endpoint upon startup.
     *   The `wgpu` rendering backend has been initialized and integrated into the `eframe` application.
-    *   **MAJOR BREAKTHROUGH:** The egui-wgpu 0.22 API migration has been completed successfully.
+    *   **MAJOR BREAKTHROUGH:** The egui-wgpu 0.22 API migration has been completed successfully, resolving all lifetime blockers.
     *   Custom paint callback system is now working with proper resource management using `paint_callback_resources` and `TypeMap`.
     *   **TILE DATA INTEGRATION COMPLETE:** Client now fetches actual FITS tile data from server `/tile` endpoint.
     *   HTTP client implemented with `reqwest` for tile data fetching with proper error handling.
-    *   RAW binary header parsing (32-byte format) fully implemented and tested.
+    *   RAW binary header parsing (32-byte format) fully implemented and tested according to blueprint specifications.
     *   R32Float texture format support with non-filterable sampling configuration.
     *   WGSL shaders updated with uniform buffer support for value normalization.
     *   Value scaling implemented: server data [0,255] properly normalized to [0,1] for display.
     *   Command-line argument parsing added with configurable backend URL support (default port 8001).
+    *   **RENDERING PIPELINE COMPLETE:** Full wgpu rendering pipeline with vertex/fragment shaders operational.

 4.  **Core Rendering Infrastructure:**
     *   Complete wgpu rendering pipeline established (render pipeline, vertex/index buffers, bind groups).